sage-code/.github/activity.md

 **Description:**

 * This file is maintained by Sage-Code admin;
-* Sage-Code instructors should create a personal activity reports;
+* Sage-Code instructors should create personal activity reports;

 ---